 Volunteer Centre Service Level Agreement – £ 8,000.00

 The Finance Sub-Committee reviewed 21 applications for grant funding to Uckfield Town Council for the financial year of 2020/21.
-The grants were awarded to 21 local voluntary groups and organisations as below.
+The grants were awarded to 21 local voluntary groups and organisations, as outlined below:

 Wealden Citizens Advice – £18,900.00